 Change Management Policy

-This policy policy applies to all technology changes which may be deployed or applied to production environment of the Loyola University Chicago technology network, server, storage, database or solutions architecture.
+This policy applies to all technology changes which may be deployed or applied to production environment of the Loyola University Chicago technology network, server, storage, database or solutions architecture.

 All ITS staff members, consultants or agents of Loyola University Chicago and any parties who are contractually bound through ITS to build or supports its technology architecture are required to abide by this policy.